Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 1. Vietnam National University, Hanoi
     a)  Prescribe the structure of the training program according to Article 11 of this Regulation;
-    b)  Appraisal and approval of training unit\'s project to open new majors;
+    b)  Appraisal and approval of training unit's project to open new majors;
     c)  Decision to issue training programs;
     d)  Assess quality assurance conditions and assign training